Project Trio

 PROJECT Trio is a chamber music ensemble based in Brooklyn, New York.
-It consists of Greg Pattillo (flute), Eric Stephenson (cello), and Peter Seymour (double bass).
+It consists of Greg Pattillo (flute), Daniel Berkey (Tenor Saxophone), and Peter Seymour (double bass), with Eric Stephenson (cello) as their former member.
 Their extensive repertoire consists of original compositions and arrangements by the trio members that highlight their versatility by bridging several styles including classical music, jazz, hip hop, rock, Americana, and bluegrass.
 They have arranged pieces by Charles Mingus, Dave Brubeck, Tchaikovsky, Beethoven, Bach, Jethro Tull, Duke Ellington, Thelonious Monk, and Guns N' Roses.
 The group also is dedicated to music education and has formed a nonprofit organization that offers workshops and concerts in schools around the world.
 With over 70,000,000 combined views on YouTube and over 70,000 subscribers on their YouTube channel, freedomworksfilms, Project Trio is one of the most viewed chamber music ensembles on the internet.